Why You Need a Verizon Signal Booster

 The list of things that can obstruct and weaken a cell phone signal include:

-The farther you are from a cell phone tower, the weaker a signal is.
+The farther you are from a cell phone tower, the weaker your signal may become and the more you need a Verizon cell signal booster.

-This phenomenon is already noticeable with 4G signals, and it’s likely to get even worse when 5G becomes the default standard.
+This phenomenon is already noticeable with 4G signals, and it’s likely to get even worse when 5G becomes ubiquitous.
 A clear, unobstructed 5G signal is very fast and has low latency, but unfortunately, 5G signals are even more vulnerable to attenuation and blocking than 4G LTE.

 Verizon (and other mobile providers) work around these limitations by putting up transmitters everywhere they can.
 This means if you live or work in a large city, you can usually expect a good signal.